BogdanCatalin-Iacob/Mountain-Hiker/README.md

 -   The .gif image associated to "Tone Muscles" element was taken from [gfycat.com](https://gfycat.com/consideraterealamericanredsquirrel)
 -   The .gif image associated to "Reduce Body Fat" element was taken from [tenor.com](https://tenor.com/view/go-to-hell-weight-loss-fat-becoming-fat-overweight-gif-14271805)
 -   The .gif image associated to "Strengthen Bones" element was taken from [besthealthphysio.ca](https://besthealthphysio.ca/services/osteoporosis/strong-bone/)
+-   The images found in Gallery.html are taken from my personal archive and they are shot during my travels

 ### Acknowledgements
 I'd like to thank my mentor Daisy McGirr for her guidance throughout my project.<br>